 No, only those registered may enter.
 From a security standpoint, this sounds like an excellent policy, given the open nature of the operation.
 Even with lockers available, it’s unavoidable that people’s stuff – phones and laptops, for example – will be unattended at times.
 Without control on just who is on the premises, this could turn into a real problem.

 Podshare also offers “coworking” -type services for those wishing to use the premises during the day to work, most likely using laptops or tablets.
-I believe daytime access is available for this at $15 per day.
-It isn’t clear whether you could invite a coworker to work with you for the same price but if so, it seems reasonable.
-I’m also not sure if this applies to all locations.
-Check on this if it’s important to you.
+Daytime access (10:00 am to 10:00 pm) via a “Day Pass” is available for $15 per day.
+It sounds like this applies to all locations but be sure to check on this if it’s important to you.

 Can your children stay with you at Podshare?